- Home

 When do you start paying off your mortgage?

-When a lender approves a home loan, you'll need to know when to start paying off the mortgage.
-You need to manage your cash flow carefully after you have paid for the deposit and other major expenditures related to purchasing your new house.
+When a lender approves a home loan, you'll often need to start paying off the mortgage one month after the settlement date.
+You’ll need to manage your cash flow carefully after paying the deposit and other major upfront costs when purchasing your new house.
 You'll also need to budget for when you start making repayments.

 When should you ideally start paying off your mortgage?

 Different mortgage lenders use different systems and follow different guidelines.
-Consider contacting your mortgage provider for more exact details of when you first repayment may be due.
+Consider contacting your mortgage provider for more exact details of when your first repayment may be due.

 What happens if you miss a repayment?